OkayHughes/open-lab-notebook/src/posts/glass_project/meshing.md

 connectivity near the center of the torus, which could only be resolved with degenerate elements (e.g. a square cut along diagonals
 # using KC's stuff

+Several potential ideas:
+  * Three fields of repulsive surfaces with orthogonality penalty.
+Boundaries of initial surfaces are closed loops on boundary (known _a priori_).
+  A good option for choosing (potentially geometrically bad)